cass-kul/cass-kul.github.io/_exercises/dynamic_memory.md

   print_person(p);
 }
 ```
+-->

 ### Exercise 1
 Consider the following C function, where `in1`, `in2` and `out` are all pointers
 to arrays of `n` integers.
+What does the function do?
 Translate this function to RISC-V.

 ```c
 {% include_relative dynamic_memory/ex1.c %}